edwork/homeassistant-peloton-sensor/README.md

 ## Use Cases
 - Automate lights and fans when you start or end a workout, or when your output exceeds a certain threshold.
 - Motovation - make HomeAssistant remind you to workout!
-- Export your ride stats to InfluxDB via HomeAssistant
+- Export your ride stats to InfluxDB.

 ### ToDo
-* Configuration within the HA Web Interface (required for official HASS integration)
+* Configuration via the UI (required for official HASS integration).
-* Error Handling of unsuccessful login
-* Error Handling of an unexpected API Change
-* MegaTemplate for people who wish to expose more attributes as sensors
+* Expose more useful information by examining the entire JSON Object or other endpoints (PRs Welcome!)

 ### Final Thoughts
-Pull requests and issues are very welcome!
-At the moment the integration works but should be considered as beta.
+Please feel free to critique the code as well as submit feature requests or additions!
+The Goal is to turn this into an award winning HomeAssistant Integration!